K-3 Literacy Specialist

 I was born and raised on the east coast, but have lived in Denver since 2001!
 My husband and I have two amazing children, Haven & Holden, who are happy members of the Odyssey community.

-I have worked at Odyssey since fall of 2012, but I have been working with high school and middle school students since 2002.
-My love for teaching at an Expeditionary Learning school comes from a lifetime of digging deep into questions and issues, taking my learning personally and often finding inspiration to act in my learning.
-My love for teaching math is public and personal; math is a tool that everyone deserves to use confidently, and math is just plain fun!
+I worked as an educator at Odyssey from 2012-2017, but I have been working with high school and middle school students since 2002.
+My love and deep appreciation for high quality education and, specifically, Expeditionary Learning schools comes from a lifetime of digging deep into questions and issues, taking my learning personally and often finding inspiration to act in my learning.

 My family and I became part of the Odyssey community not quite a year ago when our oldest daughter joined Jon’s crew.
 Next fall our son will join a fourth grade crew.
 We are choosing Odyssey and I want to support that choice with an investment of my time, energy, and commitment to helping Odyssey continue its growth.
 Over the past year I have seen our daughter mature as a learner and a young woman.
 I credit much of that growth to Odyssey’s mission and to the EL model.
 Our daughter has been forced to jump in and most importantly to push through.
 It’s been a wonderful experience to become part of this community.
 Besides being an Odyssey parent, I have a range of skills and experiences that I bring to the school.
 I am an avid outdoorsman with the good fortune to travelled, hiked, climbed, or skied in places like the Sierra Nevada, Patagonia, and the Tien Shan in China.
 I believe in the value of being outside and understand the important role that the outdoor experiences play in EL.
 I have also been involved in education for most of adult life.
 For last seven years I have taught as an adjunct faculty member at the University of Denver (DU).
 Before teaching at DU, I taught philosophy at a community college in California.
 Currently I serve as a Policy Advisor at the Colorado Public Utilities Commission (PUC).
 My daily experience listening to, weighing priorities, and working to communicate the different interests of the groups that come before the PUC will make me an effective channel for communication between the board and Odyssey’s parent community.